Golan Heights: Early Muslim period

 After the Battle of Yarmouk, Muawiyah I, a member of Muhammad's tribe, the Quraish, was appointed governor of Syria, including the Golan.
 Following the assassination of his cousin, the Caliph Uthman, Muawiya claimed the Caliphate for himself, initiating the Umayyad dynasty.
 Over the next few centuries, while remaining in Muslim hands, the Golan passed through many dynastic changes, falling first to the Abbasids, then to the Shi'ite Fatimids, then to the Seljuk Turks.

-An earthquake devastated the Jewish village of Katzrin in 746 AD.
+An earthquake in 746 devastated the Jewish village of Katzrin.
 Following it, there was a brief period of greatly diminished occupation during the Abbasid period (approximately 750–878).
 Jewish communities persisted at least into the Middle Ages in the towns of Fiq in the southern Golan and Nawa in Batanaea.

 For many centuries nomadic tribes lived together with the sedentary population in the region.
 At times, the central government attempted to settle the nomads which would result in the establishment of permanent communities.
 When the power of the governing regime declined, as happened during the early Muslim period, nomadic trends increased and many of the rural agricultural villages were abandoned due to harassment from the Bedouins.
-They were not resettled until the second half of the 19th century.